One of my favorite things to cook on the Blackstone Griddle is the Smashburger.

 There's no right or wrong way to cook a smash burger on the Blackstone griddle.

-After cooking dozens of them, I have found the best method includes using parchment paper, a bacon press, and a sturdy metal spatula.
-These burger patties can also be cooked in a hot skillet like a cast-iron skillet.
+After cooking dozens of them, I found the best method is using parchment paper, a bacon press, and a sturdy metal spatula.
+These burger patties can also be cooked in a hot skillet like a cast-iron pan.

-Typically, I will make four burgers per pound of beef.
+Typically, I will make four ground chuck burgers per pound of beef.
 But that's just what works best at my place.

 Kenji from Serious Eats uses about 2oz of beef per burger and double-stacks them.
 This is quite a thin patty.

-Although I appreciate and respect his method I often use a larger bun than he does and like the burger to still hang over the edge.
-To me, that extra meat is almost like a tiny appetizer before the main bite when eating the burger.
+Although I appreciate and respect his method I often use a larger bun than he does and like the burger to hang over the edge.
+That extra meat is almost like a tiny appetizer before eating the burger's main bite.

 The Serious Eats method uses a combination of both ground chuck and brisket for their burgers.
 Brisket-chuck burgers are phenomenal and especially good for this Beef Bulgogi burger recipe, but that blend of meat isn't always easy for me to come by.